-Chemical peels are often used to help reduce the look of signs of aging (such as fine lines and wrinkles), certain types of acne, and skin discoloration.
+Chemical peels are often used to help reduce the look of signs of aging (such as fine lines and wrinkles), certain types of acne and skin discoloration.
 During a chemical peel, your dermatologist will apply a chemical solution to the skin, encouraging the top layer of skin to peel away.
-For an at-home solution, reach for the L’Oréal Paris Revitalift Bright Reveal Brightening Daily Peel Pads, which can be used to resurface dull, uneven skin tones and rough textures.
-It includes glycolic acid to help brighten and smooth your skin.
+Talk to your dermatologist to see what type of chemical peel is best for you.

 Fractional or ablative lasers are commonly used to address the appearance of acne scars.
-These aggressive lasers can leave the skin swollen and red for a bit of time.
-Some skin care providers may prefer non-ablative lasers, which are arguably less harsh, to lighten scars.
+These aggressive lasers can leave the skin swollen and red for some time.
+Some skin care providers may prefer a non-ablative laser to lighten scars.
 However, while this type of laser doesn’t require downtime, a series of treatments will be necessary for the desired results.

-The AAD suggests that dermal fillers may improve the look of depressed acne scars but not icepick scars (deep V-shaped scars, that look like an ice pick made a puncture in the skin).
+The AAD suggests that dermal fillers may improve the look of depressed acne scars but not icepick scars.
 These fillers can be injected into the acne scars to fill them out and soften their crater-like appearance.
 Note that this is only a temporary solution and would likely need to be done regularly.